zuri-training/QR-gen-prt-51/README.md

 Allow user to download (allow png, jpeg and pdf download format), or share code by email or social media Allow user save data and come back to it.

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
+## ⛓️ Dependencies  <a name = "limitations"></a>

-- What are the dependencies of your project?
-- Describe each limitation in detailed but concise terms
-- Explain why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.
+- django third Party libarys
+- django rest framework for the api authentication
+- swagger libary for the api documentation

 ## 🚀 Future Scope <a name = "future_scope"></a>
  To get to the point where QR codes can be used for almost everything(like transfer of fund, sharing of account details e.t.c)